staticafi/sbt-instrumentation/README.md

 ### Running

-Run script `instr`.
-This script takes a C file, generates .bc file using clang and then instruments the file according to given config.json.
+To instrument programs in C, run script `sbt-instr-c`.
+This script takes a C file, generates .bc file using clang and then instruments the file according to the given config.json.
 You may use --bc switch to indicate that the input file is .bc file

-Usage: `./instr OPTS config.json source.c` where `OPTS` can be following:
+Usage: `./sbt-instr-c OPTS config.json source.c` where `OPTS` can be following:
 * `--output=FILE` 	- specify output file
 * `--help	`	- show help message
 * `--bc`		- given file is a bytecode